manateelazycat/deepin-voice-recorder/README.md

-# Deepin Painter
+# Deepin Voice Recorder

-This is default painter application for Deepin.
+This is default voice recorder application for Deepin.

 ## Dependencies